zkrising/zkrising/README.md

 I code professionally and in my free time to try and make cool things.

 I'm a fan of (and mainly use) TypeScript.
-I have some general knowledge of Go and Rust, but I'm not the best with them. ~~I'm honestly looking for an excuse to use them on a project so I can get good with them.~~

-**I'm toiling in secret on a rust project.
-It's coming along quite well.**
+Since late 2022, I've been writing a ridiculous amount of Rust for a secret project.
+It's coming along quite well.
+It's also an excellent language, and I love working with it.

 For frontend stuff, I'm a svelte and react enjoyer.
 Svelte is nice and meshes with my head well, but React is purer and generally more powerful.
 I use both, but not on the same project.